Skip to main menu Skip to content Skip to footer

 This is an excerpt from Healing Self-Injury: A Compassionate Guide for Parents and Other Loved Ones, by Janis Whitlock, PhD, and Elizabeth Lloyd-Richardson, PhD.

 It’s not unusual for young people who are struggling with painful feelings to engage in self-injury — things such as cutting, burning or scratching themselves until they bleed.
-Knowing that a child is intent on harming herself is very upsetting to parents, and many worry that self-injury is a sign that their child is suicidal.
+Knowing that a child is intent on harming themselves is very upsetting to parents, and many worry that self-injury is a sign that their child is suicidal.

 Self-injury and suicidal behaviors — imagining, planning or attempting suicide — are related, but the relationship between the two is confusing.
 Because they can look similar, it can be very difficult to tell the difference between them.
 But there are important differences in the intention as well as the danger: Self-injury is virtually always used to feel better rather than to end one’s life.
 Indeed, some people who self-injure are clear that it helps them to avoid suicide.
 In fact, the technical term for self-injury is non-suicidal self-injury, or NSSI.